MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-faq.md

 ## Why can I not see the Key Admins group, I have Windows Server 2016 domain controller(s)>
 The **Key Admins** and **Enterprise Key Admins** groups are created when you install the first Windows Server 2016 domain controller into a domain.
 Domain controllers running previous versions of Windows Server cannot translate the security identifier (SID) to a name.
 To resolve this, transfer the PDC emulator domain role to a domain controller running Windows Server 2016.

-## Can I use conveneince PIN with Azure AD?
+## Can I use convenience PIN with Azure AD?
 No. If you want to use PIN or biometrics with Azure Active Directory identities on Azure AD registered, Azure AD joined, or hybrid Azure AD joined devices, then you must deploy Windows Hello for Business.

 ## Can I use an external camera when my laptop is closed or docked?